 While the company is able to implement these processes and ideas on a grand and spectacular scale, their successes in marketing still offer many teachable lessons for small business owners, too.
 Indeed, many of the techniques that Red Bull implements are readily available to any entrepreneur, even if their execution and reach are significantly different.
 Remember to keep your marketing approach and activities authentic to your brand, experiment with various methods, content forms and mediums, and – above all – focus on inspiring your consumers!

-In the meantime, if you still want to learn more about how the world's biggest brands market their products, then don't forget to take a look at our breakdown of Starbucks' marketing strategy, either!
+In the meantime, if you want to learn more about how the world's biggest brands market their products, then take a look at our marketing breakdowns of Starbucks, Netflix, Harley-Davison and Airbnb, too!

 What else can be learned from Red Bull's marketing campaigns?
 Let us know your thoughts and insights in the comment section below!